Indo-European languages: Sound changes

 As speakers of Proto-Indo-European (PIE) dispersed, the language's sound system diverged as well, changing according to various sound laws evidenced in the daughter languages.

-PIE is normally reconstructed with a complex system of 15 stop consonants, including an unusual three-way phonation (voicing) distinction between voiceless, voiced and "voiced aspirated" (i.e. breathy voiced) stops, and a three-way distinction among velar consonants (k-type sounds) between "palatal" ḱ ǵ ǵh, "plain velar" k g gh and labiovelar kʷ gʷ gʷh.
-(The correctness of the terms palatal and plain velar is disputed; see Proto-Indo-European phonology.)
+PIE is normally reconstructed with a complex system of 15 stop consonants, including an unusual three-way phonation or voicing distinction between voiceless, voiced and "voiced aspirated", i.e. breathy voiced, stops, and a three-way distinction among velar consonants—k-type sounds—between palatal ḱ ǵ ǵh, plain velar k g gh and labiovelar kʷ gʷ gʷh.
+The correctness of the terms palatal and plain velar is disputed.
 All daughter languages have reduced the number of distinctions among these sounds, often in divergent ways.

 As an example, in English, one of the Germanic languages, the following are some of the major changes that happened:

-None of the daughter-language families (except possibly Anatolian, particularly Luvian) reflect the plain velar stops differently from the other two series, and there is even a certain amount of dispute whether this series existed at all in PIE.
+None of the daughter-language families, except possibly Anatolian, particularly Luvian, reflect the plain velar stops differently from the other two series, and there is even a certain amount of dispute whether this series existed in PIE.
 The major distinction between centum and satem languages corresponds to the outcome of the PIE plain velars: